GO UP

 Chattanooga Area

 Chattanooga is a beautiful city that is set along the Tennessee River in the foothills of the Appalachian Mountains.
 Chattanooga is an outdoor enthusiast’s dream locale with rock climbing, hiking and white water rafting action abound.
-Check out some of the area’s popular attractions.
-While you’re downtown, plan to spend some time at neighboring Trail distilleries Chattanooga Whiskey Co. (formerly Tennessee Stillhouse), a micro-distillery and tasting room and Gate 11 Distillery, a micro-distillery, cocktail bar and live music venue.

 Spend the afternoon shopping downtown or head to North Shore, a hip, yet historical district just north of the river.
-For those with a slight sweet tooth, you’ll want to check out the MoonPie General Store – a perfect stop for souvenirs for friends and family members back home!
+For those with a slight sweet tooth, you’ll want to check out the MoonPie General Store – a perfect stop for Tennessee souvenirs for friends and family members back home!

 Knoxville Area